kunilovskaya/hypohyper/README.md

 ===============================================================
 ## Outstanding tasks (Feb04):
-- [x] ditch intrinsic evaluation and rerun on all data
+- [X] ditch intrinsic evaluation and rerun on all data
 - [X] analyse OOV in private tests: how important is anti-OOV strategy?
-- [X] **FAILED: I can't reproduce the Codalab evaluation results**! produce a raw static train-test split so that test includes only monosemantic hyponym synsets, i.e. synsets that have only one hypernym synset
+- [X] **FAILED**: produce a raw static train-test split so that test includes only monosemantic hyponym synsets, i.e. synsets that have only one hypernym synset; **Next step** fall back to random train-test split and see whether Codalab res will be reproducible
-- [ ] average synset vectors at train time and for getting most_similar
+- [ ] average synset vectors at train and inference times and for getting most_similar
-- [ ] exclude same word as hypernym
+- [X] exclude same word as hypernym; **contrary to expectations, I don't get same-name candidates in testset**
 - [ ] factor in cooccurence stats or patterns based on the news corpus
 - [X] **FAILED: unusable for data with no gound truth available**; cluster input
 - [ ] add negative sampling (based on hyponyms, synonyms)